 Béchamel sauce, or besciamella in Italian, is a white sauce traditionally made of butter, milk and flour.
 This "mother sauce" is used in many different dishes, like lasagne.

-This cauliflower béchamel sauce is a vegan, low calorie alternative that does not require fat to bring the sauce together, but is inspired by traditional white sauce.
-We've used it to smother conchiglie (shells) pasta, kale and corn.
+This cauliflower béchamel sauce is a veggie-packed, dairy-free, flour-free alternative that does not require fat to bring the sauce together, but is inspired by traditional white sauce.
+We've used it to smother shell pasta, kale and corn.

 - Kale - Use chopped curly green or purple kale.
 Surprisingly delicious in pasta, we frequently add kale to our vegan mac and cheese, too.
 If you're not a fan of kale on it's own, give it a try with pasta.
 You might be surprised at it's tenderness and how well the slight bitterness pairs so well with the sweet corn and silky creamy pasta.